07Rochak/Football-League-Database-Management-System/README.md

 3. **Perform DML Operations**: Users can insert, delete, or modify data in the database.
 4. **Logout**: Users can safely log out of the system after completing their tasks.

-## Contributing

-Contributions to improve the project are welcome!
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
-For major changes, please open an issue first to discuss the proposed changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- Special thanks to [NetBeans](https://netbeans.org/) for providing a robust Java IDE.
-- Thanks to the MySQL team for developing an excellent relational database management system.
-- Appreciation to all contributors who help in enhancing and improving this project.

----